mehatabnabi/Twitter-Sentiment-Analysis_NLP/README.md

 # Twitter-Sentiment-Analysis

 **Summary**
-- Got a Twitter dataset from Kaggle
+- Twitter dataset from Kaggle
-- Cleaned the data using the tweet-preprocessor library and the regular expression library
+- Data cleaning - Used the tweet-preprocessor library and the regular expression library to clean the data.
-- Splitted the training and the test data by 70/30 ratio
+- Training/test data splits- 70%/30%
 - Vectorized the tweets using the CountVectorizer library
-- Built a model using Support Vector Classifier
+- Built a model using Support Vector machine Classifier
-- Achieved a 95% accuracy
+- Achieved approx 95% accuracy

 -------------------------------------------------------------------------------------------------------